btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ## What is a derivation scheme?

 No matter [how you set up your wallet](../WalletSetup.md), BTCPay Server uses a `derivation scheme` to represent the destination of the funds received by your invoices.
-The destination of those funds will be your wallet, located by the xpubkey that you provide.
+The destination of those funds will be your wallet, located by the extended public key that you provide.

-Using different derivation schemes with your xpub, you can also choose to create various receiving address types, shown in your store invoices.
+Using different derivation schemes with your extended public key, you can also choose to create various receiving address types, shown in your store invoices.

 |Address Type|	Example |
 |:--|:--:|